Science and engineering is the most fascinating story on earth in the hands of the right storyteller.

 The first year featured a special appearance from Canadian astronaut Chris Hadfield, who sang David Bowie’s ‘Space Oddity’ on the space station, and Daniel J Levitin, who wrote This Is Your Brain On Music.
 This year UK physicist Jocelyn Bell Burnell will be there.
 She discovered the radio pulsars back in 1967 (no biggie).

 “‘Hot Tub Time Machine’ is the funniest installation we have ever done.
 In Calgary the Olympics were held in 1988.
-People are still excited and have paraphernalia, so we put a hot tub on the main pedestrian mall of Calgary and filled it with hot water, an actor, a scientist and a quantum physicist.”
+People are still excited and have paraphernalia, so we put a hot tub on the main pedestrian mall of Calgary and filled it with hot water, an actor, a scientist and a quantum physicist.
+They explained the technological advancements of 1988.”

 “Culture and creativity are like plasma for the cells.
 It’s the connecting fluid that makes the many parts work together.
 We are a social organism – us humans – and we have to work on the culture and creativity that connects us in order to keep it healthy.”